-Back in the days when Prescott was the territorial capital and a booming mining town, it supported dozens of rowdy saloons, most of which were concentrated along Montezuma Street on the west side of Courthouse Plaza.
-This section of town was known as Whiskey Row, and legend has it there was a tunnel from the courthouse to one of the saloons so lawmakers wouldn’t have to be seen ducking into the saloons during regular business hours.
-On July 14, 1900, a fire consumed most of Whiskey Row.
-However, concerned cowboys and miners managed to drag the tremendously heavy bar of the Palace saloon across the street before it was damaged.
+Back in the days when Prescott was the territorial capital and a booming mining town, it supported dozens of rowdy saloons, most of them along Montezuma Street on the west side of Courthouse Plaza, which became known as Whiskey Row.
+Legend has it there was a tunnel from the courthouse to one of the saloons so lawmakers wouldn’t be seen ducking into the saloons during business hours.
+On July 14, 1900, a fire consumed most of Whiskey Row, although cowboys and miners managed to drag the tremendously heavy bar of the Palace saloon to safety across the street before it was damaged.

-Today, Whiskey Row is no longer the sort of place where respectable women shouldn’t be seen, although it does still have a few noisy saloons with genuine Wild West flavor.
-Most of them feature live country music on weekends and are the dark, dank sorts of places that provide solace to a cowboy (or a construction worker) after a long day’s work.
-However, within a few blocks of Whiskey Row, you can hear country, folk, jazz, and rock at a surprisingly diverse assortment of bars, restaurants, and clubs.
+Whiskey Row is no longer a place where respectable women shouldn’t be seen, but it still has a few noisy saloons with genuine Wild West flavor.
+Some feature live country music on weekends and are dark and dank enough to provide solace to a cowboy (or a construction worker) after a long day’s work.
+And within a few blocks of Whiskey Row, you can hear country, folk, jazz, and rock at a surprisingly diverse assortment of bars, restaurants, and clubs.
 In fact, Prescott has one of the densest concentrations of live-music clubs in the state.

-To see what this street’s saloons looked like back in the old days, drop by the Palace, 120 S. Montezuma St. (tel.
-928/541-1996; www.historicpalace.com), which still has a classic bar up front.
-These days, the Palace is more of a restaurant than a saloon, but there’s live music on the weekends.
-A couple of times a month, there are also dinner-theater performances.
+To see what this street’s saloons looked like back in the old days, drop by the Palace, 120 S. Montezuma St. (www.historicpalace.com; tel.
+928/541-1996), which still has that classic bar up front.
+These days, the Palace is more of a restaurant than a saloon, but there’s live music on weekends and, a couple times a month, dinner-theater performances—generally tribute bands to this or that country-rock artist, but occasionally an evening of historical tales and music.
 Call to find out if anything is happening while you’re in town.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.